gingerbeardman/gingerbeardman.github.io/_posts/2021/2021-10-30-macintosh-magazine-media.md

 ## Notable finds so far

-*   [JapanEase](https://macintoshgarden.org/apps/japanease) rolling demos of two gorgeous language learning HyperCard decks from the early 1990s (one previously lost)
+*   [JapanEase](https://macintoshgarden.org/apps/japanease) rolling demos of two gorgeous language learning _HyperCard_ stacks from the early 1990s (one previously lost)
 *   [Hanafuda Stack](/2021/10/31/hypercard-hanafuda/) from 1992/3 (previously zero google search results)
 *   [Emora Kart](/2021/10/31/mouse-controlled-super-mario-kart-clone-for-classic-macintosh/) from 1994 (previously three google search results)
 *   [Unyo!
-2](https://macintoshgarden.org/games/unyo-2) the infamous HyperCard stack version of the famous UNO card game, from 1995 (previously lost)
+2](https://macintoshgarden.org/games/unyo-2) the infamous _HyperCard_ stack version of the famous UNO card game, from 1995 (previously lost)
-*   _Tower Xmas Demo_, a demo version of Yoot Saito's _Tower ~Christmas Disc~_ add-on from December 1995 (previously lost)
+*   _Tower Xmas Demo_, a demo version of _Yoot Saito_'s _Tower ~Christmas Disc~_ add-on from December 1995 (previously lost)
 *   Fans of _Macromedia Shockwave_ and _Osamu Sato_ uncovered a 1997/8 [demo of Roly-Polys World Tour](https://www.youtube.com/watch?v=FlMzJs8Eb8Y) which is hugely exciting as the complete game remained lost to time (it has since been found, May 2023)
-*   [Pickle's Pocket](https://macintoshgarden.org/apps/pickles-pocket) from 1998 is the first desktop toy and suite of tiny apps by Thoru Yamamoto (previously lost with zero screen grabs online)
+*   [Pickle's Pocket](https://macintoshgarden.org/apps/pickles-pocket) from 1998 is the first desktop toy and suite of tiny apps by _Thoru Yamamoto_ (previously lost with zero screen grabs online)
-*   [MacCalligraphy Sansui Demo](https://macintoshgarden.org/apps/maccalligraphy-sansui), version of Enzan-Hoshigumi's Japanese calligraphy tool from 1999 (previously lost) I also uncovered a promotional leaflet and demo guide from Wayback Machine
+*   [MacCalligraphy Sansui Demo](https://macintoshgarden.org/apps/maccalligraphy-sansui), version of Japanese calligraphy tool by _Enzan-Hoshigumi_ from 1999 (previously lost) I also uncovered a promotional leaflet and demo guide from Wayback Machine
-*   [AsistantPickle](https://macintoshgarden.org/apps/asistantpickle) from 2000 is a more advanced desktop toy and suite of tiny apps by Thoru Yamamoto (previously lost with zero screen grabs online)
+*   [AsistantPickle](https://macintoshgarden.org/apps/asistantpickle) from 2000 is a more advanced desktop toy and suite of tiny apps by _Thoru Yamamoto_ (previously lost with zero screen grabs online)

 My [Patreon](https://www.patreon.com/gingerbeardman) enables me to buy more discs to build out the database, finding more lost gems and sharing them once again with the world.
 I add missing discs to _Internet Archive_ and the _redump_ project and upload individual games to various Classic Macintosh archives.